mcanna/hello-world/README.md

 # hello-world
-Learning how to create a new repository.
+Learning how to create #some text in the middle of phrase# a new repository.

+Now i change the README file.

+h
+e
+l
+l
+o